-We have banned several harmful chemicals from use in our production as a step toward creating Working with GOTS certified suppliers is one way to ensure proper chemical management and to improve the health of both human beings and the ecosystems.
+Working with GOTS certified suppliers is one way to ensure proper chemical management and to improve the health of both human beings and the ecosystems.

-safe products and safe working conditions in the supply chain.
-Among others, phthalates, alkylphenol ethoxylates (APEOs) and perfluorinated chemicals are banned from intentional use in Nudie Jeans production processes.
-To read more about which chemicals we have restricted in our production download the Nudie Jeans Chemical Policy.
-The policy includes our Restricted Substance List (RSL), which regulates chemicals that can remain in the final product, and our Manufacturer Restricted Substance List (MRSL), which regulates chemicals used in the production process.
+Manufacturer Restricted Substance List (MRSL), which regulates chemicals used in the production process.
 All Nudie Jeans suppliers and subcontractors must comply with the Nudie Jeans Chemical Policy.
-We conduct random chemical testing on our products to ensure compliance, and we revise and update our Nudie Jeans Chemical Policy once a year.
+We conduct regular spot checks with chemical testing on our products to ensure compliance, and we revise and update our Nudie Jeans Chemical Policy on a yearly basis.